Is our desire to look good more important than our planet?

-By supporting small brands such as those that make a change you are making an impact. the less people buy from the fast fashion industry the smaller the demand will become, thus leading to less supply, and eventually more realization that change is needed.
+By supporting small brands such as those that make a change you are making an impact.
+The less people buy from the fast fashion industry the smaller the demand will become, thus leading to less supply, and eventually more realisation that change is needed.

 Buy second hand.
 Charity shops, vintage stores, and car boots, are just some of the great ways that we can make an impact.
 By doing this you are saying no to single use fashion.
 No to waste.
 No to the ever-changing demand to buy the latest trends and follow fashion movements.
 They are often affordable too, creating less need for affordable poorly made clothing from corporate brands.
 Lastly, when buying from a charity you are giving back to the community.

 Assess.
-What clothing do you own? what clothing do you actually need? do you really need a new outfit for every event, or do you have something perfectly good in your wardrobe?
-When you take time to assess your possessions and what you need from them- more often than not we realize we already have enough.
+What clothing do you own?
+What clothing do you actually need?
+Do you really need a new outfit for every event, or do you have something perfectly good in your wardrobe?
+When you take time to assess your possessions and what you need from them- more often than not we realise we already have enough.

 Create change in all areas- Sustainability doesn’t end with fashion.